To identify books that are primary sources:

-2) In SWUcat, books that have been assigned subjects with the subheadings in the list below might be primary sources.
+2) Books that have been assigned subjects with the subheadings in the list below might be primary sources.
 Not all books that include primary sources will include one of these words or phrases in a subject heading.

 Washington, George, 1732-1799 -- Correspondence